Agr-IoT/LEACH/README.md

 ## Licenses

-The developed mobility models are released under LGPL v3.0 license.
+This model is released under LGPL v3.0 license.

 ## Questions or Comments

 If you have any questions, comments or suggestions, please include them as an issue in this repository.
+Please be mindful to adhere to the issue template provided and add a reply when an issue is resolved.

+Resolved issues will be closed at the maintainers discretion once identified as stale.

 ## Model Developers